splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-ts-polling.rst

 * The ``get-metric-data`` response does not contain any data points for a given metric.

 * Splunk Observability Cloud tried to retrieve data points for that specific metric using a lookback window of a maximum of 1 hour.

-  * The lookback window is computed as the highest value between the last known data point timestamp, or the request time minus 1 hour.

 Example of sparse metrics lag
 ----------------------------------------------------------------------